BasicWolf/archived-concrete-settings/docs/advanced.rst

    {'ADMIN_NAME': ['Setting `ADMIN_NAME` is required to have a value.
 Current value is `Undefined`']}

-.. _automated_setting_documentation:
+.. _setting_declration_documentation:

 Documentation
 .............

-Last, yet one of the most important things - documentation.
+Last but not the least - documentation.
 No matter how well you name a setting, its purpose, usage and background should be carefully documented.
 One way to keep the documentation up-to-date is to